INDIAN ECONOMIC OVERVIEW

 Systematic Investment Plan or SIP, as it is commonly known, is an investment plan offered under Mutual Funds where a fixed amount can be invested in a scheme periodically, at fixed interval, like, once in a month.

 SIP inflows remained strong through the year.
-Quarterly SIP flows for the industry have been on an increasing trend throughout FY25, barring to some extent the last quarter.
+Quarterly SIP flows for the industry have been on an increasing trend throughout FY26, including in Q4 when there was a sharp market correction.
 This indicates the mature behaviour and the long-term investment horizon of individual investors and realisation that this is a sustainable mode for wealth creation.
-The total gross inflows from SIPs were Rs.2.89 Lakh Crore for the year which was a growth of 45% YoY.
-The breadth of the investor base continued to expand, with the total number of SIP accounts at 10.50 Crore as on March 31, 2025, with an addition of 1.66 Crore accounts during the year.
+The total gross inflows from SIPs were INR 3.50 Lakh Crore for the year which was a growth of 21% YoY.
+The breadth of the investor base continued to expand, with the total number of SIP accounts at 10.45 Crore as on March 31,2026.
+Contributing SIP folios increased by 20% YoY to 9.72 Crore for the month of March 2026.
 The gradual increase in participation from the retail segment, and the rising prominence of SIPs bring in a sense of stability to industry inflows.

 Outlook

-Given the current low levels of penetration, the Indian mutual fund industry has a long growth runaway ahead.
-Indias mutual fund penetration (AUM to GDP) is at ~20%, which is much lower than the world average of over 60%.
-However, there are some key drivers that are likely to unlock the fundamental and sustained growth potential of the industry, and these include Indias favourable demographic dividend, the formalisation of the economy, growing financial inclusion, greater disposable income and investable surplus, increasing financial savings, higher investor awareness, investor-friendly regulations, wide range of transparent and investor-friendly products, ease of investing, tax incentives, expanding distribution coverage, digitalisation, and perception of mutual funds as long-term wealth creators.
+Given the current low levels of penetration, the Indian mutual fund industry has a long growth runway ahead.
+Indias mutual fund penetration (AUM to GDP) is at ~20%, which is much lower than the world average of over 65%.
+Further, only ~4% of Indias population (i.e., ~6.1 Crore people) invests in mutual funds, which is less than half of that which directly invests in the stock markets.
+Further impetus is likely to emerge from Indias structural tailwinds including, high nominal GDP growth, a favourable demographic dividend, increasing formalisation and Financialisation of the economy, growing financial inclusion and higher disposable incomes and investment corpuses.
+The mutual fund Industry on its part continues to play its role in increasing investor awareness, providing a wide range of investor-friendly products, increasing the ease of investing, expanding distribution coverage, and cementing the perception of mutual funds as sustainable long-term wealth generators.

-Alternative Investment Funds (AIFs) are pooled investment vehicles that collect funds from sophisticated investors (both domestic and international) to make investments in nontraditional investment assets (in accordance with a defined investment policy) for the benefit of its investors.
-The minimum investment amount by any investor in an AIF is Rs.
-1 Crore.
+Alternative Investment Funds (AIFs) are pooled investment vehicles that collect funds from sophisticated investors (both domestic and international) to make investments in non-traditional investment assets (in accordance with a defined investment policy) for the benefit of its investors.
+The minimum investment amount by any investor in an AIF is INR 1 Crore.

 SEBI has identified three categories of AIFs based on investments as below: